Our PE and sport team is led by Mrs N Exley. Please feel free to ask her for any advice or support required.

 School Sports Premium Funding

 The Government is providing each primary school throughout England with additional funding which is to be spent on improving the sports provision within schools.
 At Springvale Primary School we believe a high quality PE curriculum should be an integral part of the whole school curriculum and one that staff, pupils and parents understand and can contribute to.
 Our school recognises the values that a high quality PE and school sport curriculum gives pupils.
+Our spending plan is published each Spring in the follow place:

 We have been awarded the School Games Gold Award in recognition: